 “There is an existing concern about the inexorable march toward gambling being more and more central to sport,” Sankey told USA TODAY Sports.
 “It has clearly gotten more momentum based on messaging out of the NBA last year.
 We have to be mindful of the realities of the culture developing around us.”

-ESPN responded to the negativity from these college football power brokers by trying to assure that they would cover point spreads and gambling lines as they would any other facet of the game.
+ESPN responded to the negativity from these college football power brokers by trying to assure that they would cover point spreads and gambling lines on offshore betting sites as they would any other facet of the game.
 The network released this statement to USA Today: